 Griffith, George (1857–1906)

-Prolific author, traveler, and adventurer, described by Sam Moskowitz as "undeniably the most popular science fiction writer in England between 1893 and 1895 ... it is entirely conceivable that Griffith's science fiction outsold that of Wells."
+George Griffith was a prolific author, traveler, and adventurer, described by Sam Moskowitz as 'undeniably the most popular science fiction writer in England between 1893 and 1895 ... it is entirely conceivable that Griffith's science fiction outsold that of Wells.'
 His work, however, was overshadowed by that of Wells and never influential in the United States because of the author's anti-American views.

 George Chetwynd Griffith-Jones (his real name) portrayed a fully inhabited solar system in his Stories of Other Worlds, serialized in Pearson's Magazine from January to June 1900, and published in book-form as A Honeymoon in Space (1901).
 Like Wells, he set his extraterrestrial yarn explicitly in the context of Darwinian evolution.
 On their post-nuptial tour of the Moon and planets, the eccentric Earl of Redgrave and his young American wife discover that each world illustrates the effect of biological evolution according to the stage each has reached in its development.
 Jupiter is still primordial and volcanic, while Saturn, further along its life-cycle, harbors giant reptiles and humanoids living in caves and trees.